 Arch Bishop Dr. Floyd A. Knowlin

 Bishop Dr. Floyd A. Knowlin was born to the late John and Lizzie Duncan Knowlin and he is one of seventeen children.
 After God called both parents from labor to reward he was blessed with an adoptive mother, Momma Queen E. Harris.
 Early on in life Bishop Knowlin realized that he had a greater calling on his life and at the tender age of thirteen he accepted Jesus Christ as his personal Lord and Savior, and in 1976 he was ordained into the ministry.
-In 1980 Bishop Knowlin found the love of his life and married the former Mildred Grayson and this union was blessed with two children, Antonio and Alexia Knowlin he also has a daughter-in-law Shiquanna and two granddaughters Lyondon Grace, and Bella Mil'Lea.
+In 1980 Bishop Knowlin found the love of his life and married the former Mildred Grayson and this union was blessed with two children, Antonio and Alexia Knowlin he also has a daughter-in-law Shiquanna , two granddaughters Lyondon Grace, and Bella Mil'Lea, and one grandson Messiah Tytron.
 Together with his queenly wife, they serve as spiritual parents to many other children within the congregation as well as the surrounding communities.

 Bishop Knowlin is a graduate of Andrews High School, he furthered his education by attending Nicholas Theological Seminary School, Cathedral Bible College and Berean Bible Institute.
 He obtained his certificate of leadership from New Birth Ministries in Atlanta Georgia, a Doctor of Theology from His Excellence Theological Seminary and on March 6, 2010 he was consecrated as Bishop of the Lord’s Church.